Why and how to make a DIY Insect Hotel to encourage beneficial insects and bees to visit your backyard.

 You can see in the image below that someone is building a nest in the drilled holes of the log.

 I plan to start a flower garden surrounding the hotel this spring, with all sorts of beneficial insect attracting flowers…everyone likes a nicely landscaped hotel…hoping that it further increases our occupancy rate.
 If you are interested in an insect house, but not sure you want to spend the time to build one, you can buy them on (where else), Amazon.

-This insect house is one of the many things we ‘brought' back from our travels…it will forever remind of us the beginning of our Austrian hike through Sisi garden.
+This wooden insect house is one of the many things we ‘brought' back from our travels…it will forever remind of us the beginning of our Austrian hike through Sisi garden.

 Thanks again for spending a few minutes of your busy day with me today.
 Please know that you are appreciated and that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 Printables and knit patterns are available to all of my subscribers in the Subscriber Benefits Library.
 I will continue to add patterns and printables to this page as we go along.